katzenpost/katzenpost/docs/specs/pki.rst

 3.2.2 The vote Command

-   The get_consensus command is used to send a PKI document to a peer Authority during the voting period of the PKI schedule.
+   The vote command is used to send a PKI document to a peer Authority during the voting period of the PKI schedule.

    The payload field contains the signed and serialized PKI document